-Up to 31 December 2019 the Bank had not had any impaired assets, and as a result the Bank had not had to write off any assets.
-Given that the Bank did not have a history of bad debts, up to 31 December

-2017 the Bank had not booked an impairment provision.
-With the introduction of the Expected Credit Loss model underpinning IFRS9, the Bank was required to book a provision of £362k as at 31 December 2018.
+Up to 31 December 2017 the Bank had not had any impaired assets, and as a result the Bank had not had to write off any assets.
+Given that the Bank did not have a history of bad debts, up to 31 December 2017 the Bank had not booked an impairment provision.
+Using the Expected Credit Loss model underpinning IFRS9, the Bank's provision as at 31 December 2019 was \$731k.